mayankdutta/programming_basics/configuration.md

 ### change control board (CCB)
 - client may come up with changes
-- changes cannot be directly reoprted to concerend person in the developement team.
+- changes cannot be directly reported to concernd person in the developement team.
-- It will m
+- Its impact will be in all phases.
+- All changes sent through the Change control board CCB or the software change control board SCCB.
+- it is a committee that accepts the change requests, analyzes
+- takes decision whether or not the proposed to a software project should be implemented.
+- If accepted the code will be given to the dev to make the relevant changes.